wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 5. To facilitate ongoing development and testing, create another deployment track (let’s consider this as deployment track 3) and link it to the `dev` branch.

 !!! tip
-     - As a developer, you can strategically unlink and relink deployment tracks to effectively manage different versions of your services within Choreo.
+     - As a developer, you can strategically unlink and relink deployment tracks to effectively manage different versions of your services within {{ product_name }}.
      - You can create new deployment tracks for ongoing development branches like `dev` to ensure a continuous development and release cycle.

 ## Delete a deployment track